• Home

 crock pot potatoes

 No water, no foil needed.
-Some slow cooker potato recipes call for adding water to the bottom or wrapping each potato in foil.
+Some slow cooker potato recipes require you to add water to the bottom or wrap each potato in foil.
+I’ve done them both ways and I prefer plain and dry.
+The potatoes steam in their own natural moisture.

 How to Make Crock Pot Baked Potatoes